dame-data/Sentalytics/README.md

 # Sentalytics
-:panda: A single Modular system for the Business Intelligence System @DameAnalytics
+:panda_face: A single Modular system for the Business Intelligence System @DameAnalytics